 - 1. Encounters with undercover officers or confidential informants; - 2.
-Conversations with other agency personnel that involve case tactics or strategy; - 3.
-Strip searches

-4. When on break or otherwise engaged in personal activities; or
+Conversations with law enforcement personnel that involve case tactics or strategy; - 3.
+Strip searches; - 4.
+When on break or otherwise engaged in non-business related activities; or

 5. In any location where members have a reasonable expectation of privacy, such as a restroom or locker room.